apideck-libraries/portman/README.md

 - **portmanReplacements** : The "search & replace" utility right before the final Postman file is written, that will search a string/object/... and replace it with another string/object/...
   This is practical to replace any data from the generated Portman collection, before it is used in Postman / Newman test execution.
 - **orderOfOperations** : The `orderOfOperations` is a list of OpenAPI operations, which is used by Portman to sort the Postman requests in the desired order, in their folder.
 The ordering from `orderOfOperations` is performed per folder.
 Items that are **not** defined in the `orderOfOperations` list will remain at their current order.
-- **stripResponseExamples (Boolean | optional)** : Strip the response examples from the generated Postman collection.
 - **securityOverwrites** : Overwrite of the OpenAPI Security Scheme Object (supported types: "apiKey", "http basic auth", "http bearer token") or inject a Postman authorization option (supported types: awsv4, digest, edgegrid, ntlm, oauth1, oauth2) on a collection level.

 The security overwrites provides a number of security types: